 Determining what you should wear also depends upon if you are a civilian or a member of the armed forces.

-Armed forces personnel should where their formal dress uniform (also known as their Class-A uniform).
+Armed forces personnel should wear their formal dress uniform (also known as their Class-A uniform).

 What Else Should I Know About Military Funerals?